Zhong-Lab-UCSD/HiCtool/README.md

 ## Tutorial

 We have compiled a full tutorial to show the usage of the pipeline.
 Please check the [Tutorial Homepage](./tutorial/ReadMe.md).

+## API documentation

+All the functions used in this documentation are reported with all the input parameters in this [API documentation]().

 ## Reference